Employee Performance Evaluations

 It is the cost center administrator’s responsibility to ensure performance evaluations are completed accurately and in a timely manner for his/her unit.

-The performance planning meeting and the performance appraisal meeting.
-The performance planning meeting and the annual performance appraisal meeting may occur during the same meeting, if the supervisor desires.
-The performance planning meeting is required in order for supervisors and employees to discuss and come to a mutual understanding of job duties, objectives, and specific goals to be accomplished throughout the upcoming year.
-The supervisor communicates the University's and department's goals and objectives and helps the employee to relate his/her performance to the accomplishment of these goals by establishing measurable outcomes.
+The performance planning meeting and the performance appraisal meeting may occur during the same meeting, if the supervisor desires.
+The performance planning meeting is required in order for supervisors and employees to review job duties, objectives and specific goals to be accomplished throughout the upcoming year.
+The supervisor communicates the university's and department's goals and objectives and helps the employee to relate his/her performance to the accomplishment of these goals by establishing measurable outcomes.
 This step is documented in Section 1 of the ADP form.
-The Organizational Values/Behaviors found in Section 2 should also be reviewed so that the supervisor and employee have a common understanding of behaviors which are considered the norm for the position.
-This step is a mutual review and planning exchange between the supervisor and employee.
+The Organizational Values/Behaviors found in Section 2 should also be reviewed so that the supervisor and employee have a common understanding of behaviors which are expected for the position.

-A mid-year meeting must be conducted by supervisors with employees who are performing at a less-than-competent level in any area.
+A mid-year meeting may be conducted by supervisors with employees who are performing at a less-than-competent level in any area.
 At this meeting a Performance Improvement Plan (PIP) must also be initiated.
 The mid-year meeting is optional for all others but can provide an opportunity for the supervisor and employee to discuss progress and identify any challenges to accomplishing the established goals/objectives established at the beginning of the rating period.
 A mid-year meeting will reduce the chance that surprises will occur at year-end during the annual performance evaluation.

 The PIP becomes part of the employee’s Appraisal and Development Plan for the rating period it was initiated.
 Supervisors should consult with their next line of supervision (Reviewer) when initiating a PIP on an employee since the Reviewer also signs the form at the establishment of the PIP and at the Follow-Up Review.
-The Follow-Up Review with the employee should be conducted approximately 60 days following the initiation of a PIP.
-Supervisors may also want to contact the Office of Human Resources for guidance and assistance on the process prior to meeting with the employee.
+Supervisors needing to address performance issues with an employee should contact the office of human resources, Performance Management for assistance and guidance on the process prior to meeting with the employee.
 The Performance Improvement Plan form can be found online.